Norm Foster (politician): Political career

 He won the federal seat of Sturt from Liberal incumbent Ian Wilson at the 1969 election with a 50 percent primary and 50.5 percent two-party vote from a 15 percent two-party swing.
 Foster's victory in the historically blue-ribbon Liberal seat was part of an 18-seat swing to Labor that nearly ended the Coalition's record tenure in government.
 However, Wilson won the seat back at the 1972 election from a 2.7 percent swing even though Labor won government.
+Foster was the last Labor MP to represent Sturt until Claire Clutterham won the seat in the 2025 Labor landslide election win.

 Foster then served in the South Australian Legislative Council from 1975 to 1982 and was probably best known for his support of the Tonkin Liberal government's legislation in 1982 to allow the Roxby Downs uranium mine.
 The legislation was very controversial, and was opposed at the time by Labor.
 Foster resigned from the Labor Party just before he crossed the floor to give the final vote required to pass the legislation.
 He ran unsuccessfully for the Legislative Council as an independent Labor candidate in 1982.
 His ALP membership was reinstated in 1988.

 Foster died in Adelaide and was survived by his wife, five children, seven grandchildren and four great-grandchildren.